moadav/DigitalTwin/AzureMaps/README.md

 ### API endpoint installation

-Now all necessary authentication to Azure is set up, next you will intall the node packages for the local API endpoint.
+Now all necessary authentication to Azure is set up, next you will install the node packages for the local API endpoint.

 1. Open the project up in a terminal, and change working directory to the _server_ folder `DigitalTwin\AzureMaps\server`.
    - if you are currently in `DigitalTwin`, run: **cd AzureMaps/server**